A link building strategy is a plan for acquiring hyperlinks from different websites to your own.

 Links are initially made as a means to direct a reader to other pages that might be of interest to them.

 Backlinks can be used to drive organic traffic to your site from other sites, for free.
-Learn how to generate quality backlinks for your website.

 Unfortunately, Link building strategies are a nightmare for most marketers.
 Why?

 They take time, patience, and only a handful of people can dedicate themselves to this domain of SEO.